-When it comes to diets, the most successful regimens often require only small changes to see big results.
-And it's often dieters who make these small alterations to their everyday routine that see more lasting results.
-Eight little diet changes might lead to a smaller waistline and a better you.
+Not everyone has the willpower for huge, sweeping lifestyle changes.
+But the good news is that when it comes to diets, the most successful regimens often require only small changes to see big results.
+And it's often those who make these small alterations to their everyday routine that see more lasting results.
+Give these eight little diet changes a try and watch your waistline shrink as your overall health increases.

 TAKE THE STAIRS

 Every day when you go to work, you're probably faced with the decision: Stairs or elevator?
 Well, the answer should be simple -- always opt for the stairs.
 This small change can burn up to nine calories a minute.
 But that's not all you can do.
 In general, you should try to walk more often every day.
 Try getting off the bus or subway a stop early and walk the rest of the home.
 Are you meeting a friend for lunch nearby?
 Walk instead of driving.

 6 Ways to Burn More Calories by Walking